E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Abrupt_Adress_forcecap/readme.rst

 The original idea of our proposal was to work on a general implementation of grand canonical adaptive resolution simulations (GC-AdResS) in classical MD packages.
-The current implementation of GC- AdResS in GROMACS (up to version 5.1.4) has several performance problems.
-With the Abrupt GC-AdResS we intent to circumvent those and make AdResS more interesting for other MD developers (especially since we could remove the force interpolation from the force kernel).
+The current implementation of GC- AdResS in GROMACS (up to version 5.1.5) has performance problems.
+The Abrupt GC-AdResS implementation is avoiding those and make AdResS more interesting for other MD developers (especially since we could remove the force interpolation and weighting functions from the force kernel).

-This module works in combination with abrupt_AdResS.
-It shows a way to couple atomistic and coarse grained regions together and how to avoid particle overlapp at the interface of those two regions.
+This module works in combination with abrupt_AdResS and is at the same time important for a succesful simulation.
+It shows how to avoid particle overlap at the interface of the atomistic and coarse grained regions.

 Purpose of Module